LeafSoftware/stackr/README.md

 You can set up a mapping between stack parameters and environment variables using the template parameter_map method.

-This example tells stackr to fill in the "Environment" stack paramter with the contents of $ENVIRONMENT when creating or updating the stack.
+This example tells stackr to fill in the "Environment" stack parameter with the contents of $ENVIRONMENT when creating or updating the stack.

 ```ruby
 t.parameter_map = {